Samuel Johnson (actor): Film

 Johnson's first film role was in the 1995 film Angel Baby where he played Check-Out Cashier.
 Angel Baby was the tale of two people suffering from schizophrenia who meet at therapy and fall in love.
 The film was a huge success, sweeping the board at the 1995 AFI Awards.

 Johnson is also well known for his role in the 2002 Mick Molloy film Crackerjack.
 Playing Molloy's slacker pothead flatmate Dave Jackson, the film enjoyed relative success winning a host of awards including Outstanding Comic Screenplay and Outstanding Film Comedy at the Australian Comedy Awards in 2003.

 After leaving The Secret Life of Us in 2004, Johnson went on to star in the dark, black comedy The Illustrated Family Doctor as Gary Kelp, a man condensing The Illustrated Family Doctor medical guide.
 Unfulfilled in every way, Gary starts to develop the physical symptoms of the ills he is transcribing and his life begins to really fall apart.
 The film divided viewers and critics, with the film resulting in a love-it-or-hate-it divide and was nominated for a handful of awards including Best Adapted Screenplay at the 2005 AFI Awards.

 Voice-overs and commercials

 Johnson provided a voice-over for Vodafone, also appearing in their advertisements.
 Early in his career, Johnson also lent his voice to commercials for Hungry Jack's, as well as a number of other brands.

 Radio

 In 2005/06, Johnson joined Nova 100, hosting the 9am – 12pm slot.
-He was popular in the role but resigned mid-2006, several months after his girlfriend Lainie Woodlands died.
+He was popular in the role, but resigned mid-2006, several months after his girlfriend Lainie Woodlands died.

 Theatre

-In July 2007, he appeared on stage playing a young Weary Dunlop in the play "Weary: The Story of Sir Edward Dunlop".
-Weary follows the ageing veteran after retirement, when he returns to the diaries of his time in a World War II POW camp.
+In July 2007, Johnson appeared on stage playing a young Weary Dunlop in the play Weary: The Story of Sir Edward Dunlop.
+The play follows the ageing veteran after retirement, when he returns to the diaries of his time in a World War II POW camp.
 The action switches between the young Weary and his older, wiser self.